macaw-cad/SXACLI-enhancements/readme.md

 # Sitecore provided readme with SXA CLI created theme

-Below is the original readme provided when a theme is scaffolder using thwe Sitecore SXA CLI.
+Below is the original readme provided when a theme is scaffolded using the Sitecore SXA CLI.
 Note that most commands are overriden by the functionality provided in this repository.

 ## Boilerplate for creating new theme for you Sitecore site.